octodns/octodns-ultra/README.md

 ##### DNSSEC

 > [!IMPORTANT]
-> By default DNSSEC will be set to "None", meaning the provider will ignore this setting and maintain current state.
+> By default DNSSEC is set to "None", meaning the provider will ignore this setting and maintain current state.
+Set to "true" or "false" to have the provider manage DNSSEC status.

 DNSSEC in UltraDNS is a zone level toggle.
 Enabling it will create UltraDNS managed DNSSEC related records such as KSK, ZSK, DNSKEY and DS.